 John’s story

-I recall one student in particular (‘John’) who joined our classroom in the middle of the school year.
-After a smooth transition, John demonstrated interest in math activities.
-Though he was behind other peers in his grade, he seemed eager to learn and practice.
+I recall one student in particular (we will call him ‘John’) who joined our classroom in the middle of the school year.
+After a smooth transition, John demonstrated interest in school and family math activities.
+Though he was behind his peers in his grade, he seemed eager to learn and practice.

 One day, however, John’s behavior abruptly changed.
-He began avoiding math activities and refused to engage in any way.
-For the next week, our team puzzled over John’s behaviors.
-What was causing this new resistance to math — what he called his favorite subject just days earlier?
-John refused to share more details to our gentle questions.
-Despite having copious amounts of paperwork from his previous school and teacher, we knew little about John’s home circumstances.
-Oftentimes, his mother was not responsive to our outreach.
+He began avoiding math activities and refused to participate in any way.
+For the next week, our team puzzled over John’s behaviors, trying to suss out what was causing this new resistance to what he called his favorite subject just days earlier.
+John refused to share more details, and despite having copious amounts of paperwork from his previous school and teacher, we knew little about John’s home circumstances.
+Often his mother was not responsive to our outreach.
 Her neighbors would often pick him up from school, too.

 One day, I was on family pick-up duty after school.
 I walked John and the other students to the parking lot – and spotted John’s mom waiting by her van.
-It was a perfect opportunity to learn more about what might be troubling him.
+It was a perfect opportunity to learn more about what was troubling John.

-I struck up a conversation with her as John clambered into the back seat.
+So I struck up a conversation with her as John clambered into the van.

-“How did he do today?” she asked after we exchanged pleasantries.
+“How did John do today?” his mom asked after we exchanged pleasantries.
 I sensed deep anxiety in her voice, the most I ever heard during the few conversations she’d had with our team.

-At first, I summarized how John was forming a positive relationship with another boy in our classroom.
-Then I transitioned to the crucial details.
-During a math activity that involved counting coins, John refused to participate.
-He repeated to his friend that it wasn’t ‘real money’ and therefore this exercise was ‘pointless’.
-As a result, both boys fell into an argument and were left unhappy.
+I summarized how John was forming a positive relationship with another boy in our classroom.
+Yet during a math activity that involved counting coins, John refused to join, claiming it wasn’t ‘real money’ and it was ‘pointless’.
+This resulted in an argument with his new friend, leaving both boys unhappy.

 “Have you noticed John talking about money more at home?”
 I asked gently.